GOCHAICHAI/queue-paster/README.md

 ============

-A simple python script the queue your clipboard.
+Copy Copy Copy, Paste Paste Paste.
-Copy and paste as a queue.
+A simple python script the queue your clipboard allow you copy and paste as a queue.

 Installation